 Wireless CCTV home security systems created to provide top-notch protection against intruders and maintain family safety.

-Do your WIFI-enabled monitoring cameras provide strong security?
+Do your WIFI-enabled CCTV camera monitoring system provide strong security?
 Because hacked cameras are quite dangerous.

 The research shows that almost thousands of WIFI cameras had been hacked.

 A security survey site revealed that 73,011 unsecured cameras are within 256 countries.

 CCTV camera monitoring systems do provide protection, but it can be use by hackers, which then can harm your privacy and security.

 One of the fantastic features of a WIFI security camera is the ability to show captured visuals in real-time.
 Security experts revealed that devices which come with a doorbell camera, for instance, ring and nest, pose a lesser risk of a hack attack.

 But when the security cameras are connected with WIFI network,

 then it gets even more problematic.

 The reason lies on allowing these DIY cameras, which are accessible online and creates an opening for the hackers to get access.

 How could hackers get access to Surveillance cameras?